batchku/sensel-contacts/README.md

 # sensel-osc
-Python script for sending sensel contact info (i.e. contact count, x/y/pressure/area/state for each contact) to some other application over OSC.
+Python script for sending sensel contact info (i.e. contact count, x/y/force/area/state for each contact) to some other application over OSC.
 This repo also includes test patches for Max and PureData to receive info.
+Please refer to the [Sensel API documentation](http://guide.sensel.com/sensel_h/) for the deatils of "contacts", "state", "force", etc.

 This script was tested with Python 3.5.3 on OS X 10.12.